Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Set-up of the model

+When ordering carries a fixed cost, the optimal policy is instead of the $(s,S)$ type -- stock is allowed to drop to a lower threshold $s$ before a single large order refills it to an upper level $S$, generating lumpy, infrequent orders.
+This is the rule typically emphasised in the macroeconomics of inventories \citep{kahn1987,blinder_maccini_1991,caballero_engel_1991,caplin_1985,fisher_hornstein_2000,khan_thomas_2007}.
+The two rules aim at the \textit{same} target stock and differ only in \textit{when} orders arrive: the average stock that the data report---the inventory-to-sales ratio---is the same under both \citep{bils_kahn_2000}, whereas the lumpiness of individual orders, which our rule does not reproduce, is the distinctive feature of $(s,S)$~\citep{alessandria_2010}.

-The second actor in demand from firm $j$ are households external to the production system: they also order a fixed amount $c_j$.
-The available quantity of good $j$ is divided among the downstream firms and the households, proportionally to their respective orders.
+The other buyers of good $j$ are households outside the production system, which order a fixed amount $c_j$ each period.
+Firm $j$'s available output is then shared between its downstream firms and these households in proportion to their orders.
 Thus, firm $i$ and households are respectively entitled to receive an amount of good $j$ equal to

 where ${\mathcal{C}}(j)$ is the set of customers of $j$ and $g_j(t)$ its current stock of good $j$.
-This corresponds to a \textit{relative} or \textit{proportional} rationing scheme, as defined in the disequilibrium literature \citep[see][]{drezeExistenceExchangeEquilibrium1975,Benassy1983-fy}.
-Other rationing schemes have been considered in the literature; see for instance \citet{han2025dynamicshockrecoveryio}, which introduces the possibility of prioritising certain sectors of the economy over others.
+This corresponds to a \textit{relative} or \textit{proportional} rationing rule of \cite{benassy1982economics,benassy1975neo}, also treated axiomatically by \cite{drezeExistenceExchangeEquilibrium1975}.
+This choice matters: alternative rules such as queue rationing or priority-based allocations would generate different cascade dynamics, as recently explored by \citet{han2025dynamicshockrecoveryio}.

 Finally, the actual amount of transacted goods is given by the smallest of the two quantities: either the raw order or the fair share in \eqref{e4}.
 This yields:

 Equations \eqref{e2} and \eqref{e5} then allow one to obtain $S_{ij}(t+1)$.